Processing Constituent Letter Forms

 Processing Constituent Letter Forms is part of the Group Administration series.

-Consider going paperless for future outreach
+Going paperless for future outreach

-Consider beginning to go paperless with your chapters' calls to actions for engaging people at your event.
-See the Paper Grassroots Outreach training for recommendations on how to get started and the actions to feature.
+For more information, see the Paper Grassroots Outreach training for recommendations on how to get started and the actions to feature.

 Share in the work together